ideacrew/broker_decert/README.md

 Remember to run all the Ruby scripts with `bundle exec ruby <scriptname>`.

-1. Use the source CSV to extract a more-detailed CSV from gluedb, including member start dates (use the `extract_glue_policy_data.rb` script)
+1. Use the source CSV to extract a more-detailed CSV from gluedb, including member start dates.
+This will also remove the broker from the policies in question.
+You will need to run this script in production even if you have generated the CSV in another environment to ensure the brokers are removed from the policies. (use the `extract_glue_policy_data.rb` script)
 2. Extract source XMLs from enroll using the `connect_and_request.rb`, and then the `connect_and_download.rb` scripts and the source CSV
 3. Enrich the XMLs using the `generate_broker_changes.rb` script
 4. Transform the XMLs to X12 using the `encode_enrollments.rb` script